Accessible Travel Services

 Boarding and Detraining

-Low-Level Platforms: Amtrak staff will provide a level boarding through the use of station-board lifts.
+Low-Level Platforms: Amtrak will provide access to the train through the use of station-based mobile lifts.

-Bi-Level Trains: Amtrak staff will provide a wheelchair ramp to help you board the lower level of the train.
+Bi-Level Trains: Amtrak will provide a ramp or station-based mobile lift to provide access to the lower level of the train.

-Remaining in Your Wheelchair or Transferring to a Seat
+Remaining in Your Wheeled Mobility Device or Transferring to a Seat

-Dimensions: The chair should not exceed 30 inches (76 centimeters) wide, 48 inches (122 centimeters) long and 2 inches (5 centimeters) of ground clearance.
+Dimensions: The device should not exceed 30 inches (76 centimeters) wide and 48 inches (122 centimeters) long, and should have a minimum of 2 inches (5 centimeters) of ground clearance.

-Weight: The weight limit for an occupied wheelchair is 600 pounds (273 kilograms).
+Weight: The weight limit for an occupied wheeled mobility device is 600 lbs (273 kg).

-Manual and battery powered: We permit both manually operated and battery powered wheelchairs that meet the above limits.
+Manual and battery powered: Amtrak permits both manually operated and battery powered wheeled mobility devices that meet these specifications.